fau-masters-collected-works-cgarbin/chexpert_explorer/README.md

 A preprocessor and explorer for [CheXPert](https://stanfordmlgroup.github.io/competitions/chexpert/).

-- Preprocessing: creates a single .csv suitable to explore the dataset with spreadsheet applications (Excel, Google Sheets, etc.).
+- Preprocessing: parses the .csv files that describe the dataset and augments it with more granular information.
+Results are stored as a Pandas DataFrame for easy filtering and summarization.
-- Explorer: filters and explores the composition of the dataset.
+- Explorer: filters and explores the composition of the dataset by finding, using [Streamlit](https://www.streamlit.io/).
+- Statistics generation: generates Pandas tables with different cross-sectional views into the dataset.
+- LaTeX exporter: exports tables in LaTeX format.
+Used to populate the tables in the CheXpert datasheet programmatically.

 ## Preparing the environment